kylechenoO/WorkFlow/README.md

 ## 1. Overview

-A **workflow** is a sequence of tasks executed in a predefined order.
+A **workflow** is a sequence of procedures executed in a predefined order.

-Each task:
+Each procedure:

 * Receives input parameters
 * Executes business logic
 * Returns a structured result (`dict`)

-Tasks exchange data through a shared **execution context**, which is managed entirely by the workflow engine.
+Procedures exchange data through a shared **execution context**, which is managed entirely by the workflow engine.

 ---